edmundhung/conform/docs/api/react/future/configureForms.md

 A custom serializer for converting form values.

 - `ctx.name` is the field name being serialized when available.
-- `ctx.defaultSerialize` lets you delegate values you are not customizing to the default serializer.
+- `ctx.defaultSerialize(value)` lets you delegate values you are not customizing to the default serializer.

 If not provided, Conform uses a default serializer with the following behavior: